 We love Gucci here at Elite Traveler.
 Italy’s largest fashion house is famed for its avant-garde designs, and that attitude is carried into its business practices as well.
 In 2019, the company made the surprise announcement that it was going carbon neutral effective immediately.
 The policy has some way to go to eliminate emissions from its whole supply chain, but it nonetheless goes further than most of its competitors in securing a green future.
-So, celebrate this eco-warrior in style with these timeless shades.
-The sunglasses are a modern interpretation of the classic aviator shape.
-The square frames and absence of the traditional bridge give them a minimalistic feel.
+So, celebrate this eco-warrior in style with these timeless shades, which are a modern interpretation of the classic aviator shape.
 The shades are made in Japan from gold-tone metal.

 Grand Velas Los Cabos, Tequila Tasting and Pampering